Welcome to Acorn Park

 We recognise that effective learning takes place where there are strong relationships between adults and children and between each child and their peers.

 - Create enabling environments that promote the wellbeing of each individual in a safe and secure setting in which they can live, work and develop their potential

 - Unlock the potential of the young people who live and learn at Acorn Park so they are able to live fulfilling and productive lives

 - Develop in each young person a greater understanding and awareness of themselves, their community and the world in which they live

 - Build on the strengths and celebrate the achievements of all our young people

 - Teach all students new personal, social and practical skills that will help them in later life including providing opportunities for work experience and involvement in accredited learning where possible

 - Develop communication skills and use language (whenever possible) with confidence to communicate effectively, using Information and Communications Technology and preferred modes of communication

-- Develop the appropriate skills to participate in a suitably differentiated, broad and balanced curriculum including the National Curriculum
+- Develop the appropriate skills to participate in a suitably differentiated, broad and balanced curriculum including, for Formal learners, the National Curriculum

 - Develop self-confidence and capacity for emotional regulation, communicative competence, independence, pride in self and in their school, and an interest in their activities